jfbu/sphinx/doc/latex.rst

 ``latexlistlabels``
     Defaults to ``false``.
 It means that enumerated list items will follow the format (alphabetical or numerical) from the source.

-Setting to ``true`` means to let LaTeX document class or dedicated package decide of the style of enumeration according to nesting level.
+    Setting to ``true`` means to let LaTeX decide itself (depending on the document class and language, and/or packages) the style of labels (this was Sphinx behaviour prior to release 1.8.0).
+This may be useful in conjunction with some dedicated LaTeX package such as ``enumitem`` to configure how enumerated lists are labeled, depending on nesting level.

     .. versionadded:: 2.1.3
-       Use this via raw latex directive for local modification.
-       Use rather :confval:`latex_use_latexlistlabels` for a global setting.

 .. _latexsphinxsetuphmargin: